Update for 2018: Penofin Ultra Red Label Wood Stain Review

 See Here for First Review: Penofin Ultra Red Label Wood Stain Review

 Penofin Ultra Premium Red Label wood stain is perfect where rain, wind, snow, or high elevations are encountered.
 The formula in Ultra Premium Red Label wood stain is the result of extensive testing, and the use of the highest quality ingredients.
-Penofin wins the “Battle Of The Stains” penetration tests over all competitors, and gives longer life to wood of any species.
+Penofin wins the “Battle Of The Stains” penetration tests over all competitors and gives longer life to a wood of any species.
 Easy to apply and simple to maintain.

 Penofin Ultra Red Label Wood Stain Scores (1-10)